Posts Tagged ‘Alternate History’

 “We’ll see how we feel tomorrow.”
 George said.

-Fred breathed a deep sigh and nodded his head.
+Roger breathed a deep sigh and nodded his head.
 “Alright, you two take care now.”
 He then went back to his truck, and soon both vehicles drove away from the empty field.

-Parking the rental car near a tavern he looked to George and said “Son, I think we both need a drink.”
+Parking the rental car near a tavern he looked to George and said, “Son, I think we both need a drink.”

 Part Thirteen: Mother